sbseo/knowledge_graph/Readme.md

 Here we extract `1.7m` documents from arXiv dataset available in https://www.kaggle.com/Cornell-University/arxiv.
 Moreover, we use `100,000` keywords to track word frequency and cooccurence within each document.

-Our goal is to build a knowledge graph so that we find the right related words using `pmi`.
-Additionally, we project cooccurence matrix into 2D plot to visualize the similiary between the word clusters.
+Our goal is to build a knowledge graph so that we find related words using the metric `pmi`.
+Additionally, we project cooccurence matrix into 2D plot to visualize the similarity and dissimilarity among words and clusters.

 ## Result